-To order the medical binder, emergency tools, or the support guidebooks, please email firstname.lastname@example.org.
+To order the emergency tools or support guidebooks, please email email@example.com.

-Due to the rarity of FOP, many medical personnel are not familiar with nor do they know how to treat someone with FOP.
-When faced with a medical emergency, it is often difficult to explain FOP and how it must be treated.
+Due to the rarity of FOP, many medical personnel are not familiar with nor know how to treat someone with FOP.
 To prepare for such an occurrence, three items are critical.
 The IFOPA can provide each individual with FOP two (2) Emergency Cards, one (1) USB Flash Drive and one (1) Portable Pill Holder at no cost.